-Sotalol hydrochloride is contraindicated in patients with sinus bradycardia (<50 bpm during waking hours), sick sinus syndrome or second and third degree AV block (unless a functioning pacemaker is present), congenital or acquired long QT syndromes, baseline QT interval >450 msec, cardiogenic shock, uncontrolled heart failure, hypokalemia (<4 mEq/L), creatinine clearance <40 mL/min, bronchial asthma and previous evidence of hypersensitivity to Sotalol.
+Sotalol hydrochloride is contraindicated in patients with bronchial asthma, sinus bradycardia, second and third degree AV block, unless a functioning pacemaker is present, congenital or acquired long QT syndromes, cardiogenic shock, uncontrolled congestive heart failure, and previous evidence of hypersensitivity to Sotalol.

-Torsade de Pointes arrhythmias in patients with VT/VF were dose related, as was the prolongation of QT (QTc) interval, as shown in Table 6 below.
+Torsade de pointes arrhythmias were dose related, as is the prolongation of QT (QTc) interval, as shown in the table below.

 |160||0.5 (832)||467 (181)|